Series 6000: Instruction

 6146 Graduation Requirements

-Graduation from our public school implies (1) that students have satisfactorily completed the prescribed courses of study for the grade levels in accordance with their respective abilities to achieve, (2) that they have satisfactorily passed any examinations and satisfactorily demonstrated the district's performance standards, assessed in part by the statewide mastery examinations, established by the faculty and approved by the Board of Education, and (3) that they have fulfilled the legally mandated number and distribution of credits.
+1. Graduation from our public school implies (1) that students have satisfactorily completed the prescribed courses of study for the grade levels in accordance with their respective abilities to achieve, (2) that they have satisfactorily passed any examinations and satisfactorily demonstrated the district's performance standards, assessed in part by the statewide mastery examinations, established by the faculty and approved by the Board of Education, (3) that they have fulfilled the legally mandated number and distribution of credits, and (4) students graduating in 2027 and beyond have completed a Free Application for Federal Student Aid (“FAFSA”) or Completed a waiver of completion of the FAFSA and/or financial aid application, as applicable, on a form prescribed by the Commissioner of Education, signed by the student’s parent or guardian or signed by the student if the student is eighteen or older.
 Graduation shall not be held until 180 days and 900 hours of actual schoolwork are completed.

-The Board of Education, in recognition of its responsibility for the education of all youths in the school system, including those who do not successfully complete the assessment criteria listed above, and those who drop out of school, shall make available to all the school district's youths a course of study or alternative programs for meeting standards that will enable them to acquire a high school or vocational school diploma.
+The Board of Education, in recognition of its responsibility for the education of all students in the district, including those who do not successfully complete the assessment criteria listed above, and those who drop out of school, shall make available to all the school district's students a course of study or alternative programming for meeting standards that will enable them to acquire a high school or vocational school diploma.

 The Board of Education shall award a high school diploma to any World War II veteran or veteran of the Korean Hostilities or Vietnam Era veteran requesting such diploma who left high school for military service as defined in the statutes and did not receive a diploma as a consequence of such service.